bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 Backend: preview added.

 Version 3.2.5:

-Switch from cURL to RequestFactory.
+- Switch from cURL to RequestFactory.

-Bugfix: no categories added in tt_address.
+- Bugfix: no categories added in tt_address.

 Version 3.2.6:

-PHP email validation added.
+- PHP email validation added.

-Security fix: default password for fe_users set to a random password.
+- Security fix: default password for fe_users set to a random password.

-Security fix: mathematical captcha check enhanced (it was possible to cheat).
+- Security fix: mathematical captcha check enhanced (it was possible to cheat).

-Security fix: settings.doubleOptOut set from 0 to 1.
+- Security fix: settings.doubleOptOut set from 0 to 1.
 You can set it to 0 if you don´t want a double opt out subscription.

-Security fix: additional check added to the delete-action (it was possible to unsubscribe all users).
+- Security fix: additional check added to the delete-action (it was possible to unsubscribe all users).

-Security fix: Information Disclosure in the new- and unsubscribe-action.
+- Security fix: Information Disclosure in the new- and unsubscribe-action.

 Version 4.0.0/1:

-Breaking: default TypoScript values for sys_language_uid 1 removed!
+- Breaking: default TypoScript values for sys_language_uid 1 removed!

-New actions: unsubscribe from Luxletter and cacheable form for subscription.
+- New actions: unsubscribe from Luxletter and cacheable form for subscription.

-New task: import newsletter-subscribers from tt_address to fe_users.
+- New task: import newsletter-subscribers from tt_address to fe_users.

-Setting preferXlfFile added.
+- Setting preferXlfFile added.
 If 1, genders and email subjects will come from the xlf file instead of the settings.

 Version 4.0.3:

-Compatibility to direct_mail 11 added.
+- Compatibility to direct_mail 11 added.

-Bugfix: PHP 8 and delete-action.
+- Bugfix: PHP 8 and delete-action.

+Version 4.1.0:
+- Edit/update-action added.
+- New TypoScript settings: enableEditForm, editUid, categoryMode, categoryOrderBy and editSubject.